Find free Utah criminal records in every UT county through official channels today.

 Furthermore, when a record is sealed or expunged, it is also unavailable to the general public.
 The expungement of a criminal record requires a court order and can occur automatically or by petition in Utah, so even if you know someone was arrested, the record may still not be publicly available.4

-Despite these limitations surrounding ‘erased’ records, our free resource on searching Utah public records shows citizens the best ways to obtain all types of publicly available information.
+Despite these limitations surrounding ‘erased’ records, the steps for searching public records in Utah show citizens the best ways to obtain all types of publicly available information.

-Arrest Records vs Criminal Records: What Information Each Show in Utah
+Utah Arrest Records vs Criminal Records: What Information Is Shown on Each

 While some of the information may be the same, there is different data you can gather from arrest records and criminal records.
 Arrest records are usually updated daily, while criminal records are available when there has been an actual conviction.